ASD (BTMX) (BTMX) Price Tops $0.37

-ASD (BTMX) (CURRENCY:BTMX) traded flat against the US dollar during the one day period ending at 22:00 PM E.T. on January 17th.
-Over the last week, ASD (BTMX) has traded flat against the US dollar.
-ASD (BTMX) has a total market cap of $272.92 million and approximately $1.26 million worth of ASD (BTMX) was traded on exchanges in the last 24 hours.
-One ASD (BTMX) coin can currently be bought for approximately $0.37 or 0.00001072 BTC on popular exchanges.
+ASD (BTMX) (CURRENCY:BTMX) traded flat against the U.S. dollar during the one day period ending at 15:00 PM ET on January 22nd.
+ASD (BTMX) has a market capitalization of $272.92 million and approximately $1.26 million worth of ASD (BTMX) was traded on exchanges in the last day.
+In the last seven days, ASD (BTMX) has traded flat against the U.S. dollar.
+One ASD (BTMX) coin can currently be bought for $0.37 or 0.00001072 BTC on major cryptocurrency exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.